reuters-graphics/bluprint/README.md

 > This package supports the [latest active versions](https://nodejs.org/en/about/releases/) of node.

-### Create a bluprint
+### Create a new bluprint

 Creating a bluprint from existing code is as easy as adding a `.bluprintrc` JSON file to the root of your project and pushing to GitHub.

-The easiest way to create your `.bluprintrc` is to run the `make` command in the root of the directory you'd like to templatize:
+The easiest way to create your `.bluprintrc` is to run the `new` command in the root of the directory you'd like to templatize:

 ```
-$ bluprint make
+$ bluprint new
 ```

 That creates your `.bluprintrc`.